Instructions for Authors

 Use only standard abbreviations; use of nonstandard abbreviations can be confusing to readers.
 Avoid abbreviations in the title of the manuscript.
 The spelled-out abbreviation followed by the abbreviation in parenthesis should be used on first mention unless the abbreviation is a standard unit of measurement.

 Case Reports and Word Limitation

 Original papers and reviews have no specific word limitation.
-A case report must be strictly limited to 1000 words, excluding the abstract, and have minimal figures, tables, and references.
-Letters to the Editor (maximum of 500 words, including references; no tables or figures) will be considered if they include the notation "for publication."
-A letter must be signed by all of its authors.
+A case report must be strictly limited to 1,000 words, excluding the abstract, and have minimal figures, tables, and references.
+A typical Letter to the Editor for this journal should be more than 500 and no more than 1,500 words; this limit includes tables, references, footnotes, endnotes, figure captions.
+The letter must be signed by all of its authors.
 Letters critical of an article published in the journal must be received within 12 weeks of the publication of the original article.

 All forms of support, including individual technical support or material support must be acknowledged in the author's footnote before the references.

 Although references to review articles can be an efficient way to guide readers to a body of literature, review articles do not always reflect original work accurately.
 Readers should therefore be provided with direct references to original research sources whenever possible.
 On the other hand, extensive lists of references to original work on a topic can use excessive space on the printed page.
 Small numbers of references to key original papers often serve as well as more exhaustive lists, particularly since references can now be added to the electronic version of published papers, and since electronic literature searching allows readers to retrieve published literature efficiently.

 Using abstracts as references should be avoided.
 References to papers accepted but not yet published should be designated as "in press" or "forthcoming"; authors should obtain written permission to cite such papers as well as verification that they have been accepted for publication.
 Information from manuscripts submitted but not accepted should be cited in the text as "unpublished observations" with written permission from the source.